dimitrisss/Executable-to-Image/README.md

-# Executable-to-Image
+How to Make an Executable as an Image (or Word, MP3, etc.)

-How to make an executable as an image (world,mp3,ex)
+To create an executable file that appears as an image (or a Word document, music file, etc.), we will use WinRAR.
+Follow these steps:

-We will need to use WinRar
+Requirements
+WinRAR installed on your computer.
+Steps

-1) Select the Image(or word,music and ex) and the executable
+Select Files: Choose the image (or Word, music file, etc.) and the executable file.
-2) Write click and select WinRar>>add to archive
+Add to Archive: Right-click the selected files and choose WinRAR > Add to archive....
-3) Change the Archive name
+Rename Archive: Change the archive name if desired.
-4) Click the "Create SFX archive"
+Create SFX Archive: Check the option Create SFX archive.
+SFX Options:
-5) Go to "Advanced" and press SFX options
+Go to the Advanced tab and click SFX options....
-6) Go to "Setup" in the top and in the "Run after extraction" write first the name of the image (xxx.jpg) press enter and down of that the name of the executable (xxx.exe)
+Under the Setup tab, in the Run after extraction field, enter the name of the image file (e.g., image.jpg), press Enter, and then enter the name of the executable file (e.g., program.exe).
+Modes:
+Go to the Modes tab.
+Check Unpack to temporary folder.
+Select Hide all.
+Update:
-7) Go to "Modes" click the "Unpack to temporary folder", and click "Hide all"
+Go to the Update tab.
+Choose Overwrite all files.
+Text and Icon:
-8) Go to "Update" and click "Overwrite all files"
+Go to the Text and icon tab.
-9) Go to the "Text and icon" and Load text from file ** 10)Press "ok"
+Load text from file (make sure to choose the correct file).

-**choose corectly
+Finalize: Press OK to create the archive.
+By following these steps, you can effectively hide an executable within an image or other file type using WinRAR.